huawei-noah/SMARTS/ultra/docs/adapters.md

 outlined in this module's `required_interface`.

-This default image observation adapter produces a NumPy array of type `float32` and with shape `(1, 64, 64)`.
+This default image observation adapter produces a NumPy array of type `float32` and with shape `(4, 64, 64)`.
 Each element of the array is normalized to be in the range `[0, 1]`.
 This observation space is outlined in this module's `gym_space`.

 This adapter receives an observation from the environment that contains a `smarts.core.sensors.TopDownRGB` instance in the observation.
-The `data` attribute of this class is a NumPy array of type `uint8` and shape `(64, 64, 3)`.
+The `data` attribute of this class is a NumPy array of type `uint8` and shape `(4, 64, 64, 3)`.
 The adapter converts this array to gray-scale by dotting it with `(0.1, 0.8, 0.1)`, resulting in the value of each gray-scale pixel to be a linear combination of the red (R), green (G), and blue (B) components of that pixel: `0.1 * R + 0.8 * G + 0.1 * B`.
 This gray-scale weighting was chosen to accentuate the differences in gray values between the ego vehicle, social vehicles, and the road.
-The gray-scale image is then normalized by dividing the array by `255.0`, and its 0th dimension is 'unsqueezed' to produce a 3-dimensional array.
-The output is a NumPy array of type `float32` and with shape `(1, 64, 64)`.
+The gray-scale image is then normalized by dividing the array by `255.0`.
+The output is a NumPy array of type `float32` and with shape `(4, 64, 64)`.
+The most recent frame is at the highest index of this array.
 The behaviour of this adapter is fully defined in this module's `adapt` function.

 ### [ultra.adapters.default_observation_vector_adapter](../ultra/adapters/default_observation_vector_adapter.py)